Wednesday: Goat Cheese and Leek Tart

 small hunk of parmesan

 Chop and clean the leeks.
-Remove the dark green tops and roots ends.
+Remove the dark green tops and root ends.
 Cut in half lengthwise, then into ¼” half moon shapes.
 Place chopped leeks in a bowl of cold water and swish around with your hands to loosen the dirt.
 Set aside for 5 minutes, allowing the dirt to settle on the bottom of the bowl.
 Scoop out the leeks with your hands and dry on paper towels.

 Preheat the oven to 350º and place rack on the lowest shelf.